qqqstuv/Music-Mixer/README.md

   Figure out how many bars each chord has (Solved this my making an algorithm that detect chord automatically) How to deal with songs that have the 7 chord (Cant) Can I mash songs with the same chord but different order?
-Possible wrong match How about songs that can generate random chords Sometimes I have divide by zero problem in numpy seemingly from librosa.
-How do I fix it?
-  Maybe only do different parts in segments?
+Possible wrong match How about songs that can generate random chords (Nope) Sometimes I have divide by zero problem in numpy seemingly from librosa.
+How do I fix it? (havent encountered it) Maybe only do different parts in segments?
+(Hard to do)

 #### Update on July 17, 2018
 - Things can do:
-  Predict the final chord in the list
+  Predict the final chord in the list (Solved)
-  Group Similar processed chords together along with timestamp (Done) Go to Alignment and fix the error sometimes it detect the wrong major/minor(For the 3rd part in just a dream) Sometimes it detects the wrong shift because it assumes that the new bar starts at index 0 but the segment may be off
+  Group Similar processed chords together along with timestamp (Done) Go to Alignment and fix the error sometimes it detect the wrong major/minor(Implemented a different algorithm that fixed this)
+  Sometimes it detects the wrong shift because it assumes that the new bar starts at index 0 but the segment may be off (Implemented a different algorithm that fixed this)

 #### Update on July 18, 2018